Enabling Deep Learning-based Physical-layer Secret Key Generation for FDD-OFDM Systems in Multi-Environments: Simulation Evaluation

 \subsection{Complexity Analysis}

-As shown in Table \ref{table_complexity_1}, We analyze the complexity of the four algorithms in terms of the time cost, the CPU average load, and the GPU memory utilization.
+We compare the time cost of the four algorithms in Table~\ref{table_complexity_1}.
 In the training stage, since the training process of meta-learning includes multiple intra-task and cross-task updates, meta-learning consumes significantly more resources than DTL.
 However, it was found experimentally that the training process of meta-learning requires only 10 iterations before the loss function stops decreasing, which takes about 110 seconds.
-The CPU average load and GPU memory utilization consumed are also less in meta-learning than the DTL.
-Besides, the trained model only requires 25.6 MB of memory to save on the device, so it can be deployed on resource-constrained embedded systems.
-In the adaption stage, the DTL and meta-learning algorithms increase the consumption required for the adaptation stage on top of the direct algorithm and the joint training algorithm, however, the improved performance shows that the consumption is worth it.
+The DTL and meta-learning algorithms increase the consumption required for the adaptation stage on top of the direct algorithm and the joint training algorithm, however, the improved performance shows that the consumption is worth it.
 In our experiments, the DTL and meta-learning algorithms only take about 37 seconds to complete the adaptation to the new environment, which is an acceptable cost.
 In the key generation stage, the time cost of each feature mapping is around 0.95e-4 seconds, which can be done in almost real-time.

 In summary, it takes about 148 seconds to train and adapt the network in total, and only 0.95e-4 seconds to use the network for feature mapping in the key generation stage.
 Furthermore, the training stage only needs to be performed once for all environments, and the adaptation stage is performed only once for each environment.
 Compared with the training consumption of networks used in other areas, the proposed algorithms can achieve fast key generation in FDD-OFDM systems.